Postpartum anxiety and postpartum depression are so often dismissed!

-If you’re reading this looking for help, you need to get support!
-I talked to my friend, Dr. Marcy Rowland, about the common emotional difficulties that new mothers face and how to get help.
+If you’re reading this post and looking for help, get support!
+I talked to my psychologist friend, Dr. Marcy Rowland, about the common emotional difficulties that new mothers face and how to get help.
 Check out the interview below!

 When to seek counseling